islainstruments/SF2LV2/README.md

 SF2LV2 converts SoundFont (.sf2) files into fully functional LV2 plugins with:
 - MIDI input support
 - Stereo audio output
-- Real-time time control over Filters and Envelopes.
+- Real-time control over Filters and Envelopes (when properly configured in the SoundFont)
-- Full preset name display.
+- Full preset name display
 - Bank and program change support

 ## Features

 - **Preset Management**: All SoundFont presets are available through the Program selector
-- **Sound Shaping**:
+- **Sound Shaping** (requires proper modulator setup in the SoundFont):
   - Cutoff: Filter frequency control
   - Resonance: Filter resonance control
   - ADSR Envelope: Attack, Decay, Sustain, Release controls
 - **Level Control**: Master volume control

+**Important Note**: The filter and envelope controls will only affect the sound if the appropriate modulators are set up in the SoundFont file.
+You can easily configure these modulators using [Polyphone](https://www.polyphone-soundfonts.com/), a free SoundFont editor.

 ## Building